Traveling with $10,000 Cash

 The government can impose both civil and criminal penalties for failing to report violations, although most people are not charged with a crime.
 In fact, your unreported cash can be seized and subjected to forfeiture even if you are not ever charged or found guilty of any crime for failing to report.

-The civil penalties of a failure to report $10,000 in cash or more are the forfeiture of the money and a possible penalty of not “more than the amount of the monetary instrument for which the report was required.”
+The civil penalties for a failure to report $10,000 in cash or more are the forfeiture of the money and a possible penalty of not “more than the amount of the monetary instrument for which the report was required.”

 Currency Inspections by Customs Officers at the Tampa International Airport